Collaborative Law Attorneys Serving Frisco, McKinney, Plano, and Allen Texas

 Divorce, child custody decisions, and other family law decisions are often some of the most difficult legal problems a family will encounter.
 For some people, resolving these matters through litigation is necessary.
 However, for many others, the pressure of litigation only brings forth more contention, and results in emotional turmoil for all involved.
 Collaborative divorce law is an alternative.

-Our Frisco family law attorneys comprehend the devastation and needless pain that litigation can cause.
+Our family law attorneys comprehend the devastation and needless pain that litigation can cause.
 However, we are proud to help clients resolve these matters effectively through collaborative law methods so that they can move on to a new phase in their lives with minimal financial and emotional strain.
-To learn more about collaborative law or how we can help you, contact our Frisco, Texas, law office and schedule a FREE initial consultation.
+To learn more about collaborative law or how we can help you, contact our Frisco, Texas, law office and schedule an initial consultation.

 Understanding Collaborative Law